 All other new students: Tuesday, January 7, 8 a.m.-4:30 p.m.

 Tuesday, January 7

 •9-11:30 a.m.
 English Placement Test: For students for whom English is a second language.
 This test focuses primarily on academic writing for University level courses or professional use.
-Exchange students are exempt.
+Exchange students who have taken an English composition course earning a C or better may be exempt.
+Email Judy Simon at email@example.com with questions.
 177 Bertrand H. Snell Hall.

 •1-2 p.m.
 Campus Tour: Meet at Student Center Multipurpose Rooms, 2nd floor.

 •2-4 p.m.
 Shopping Trip: If you are an international or exchange student, you can either purchase or borrow many of the essential items you will need for living at Clarkson.
 We will run trips to the Lending Cupboard and Walmart.
 Meet at Student Center, Multipurpose Rooms, 2nd floor.

 •5-6:30 p.m.
 New Student Mixer (Mandatory): Come meet and get to know fellow new students.
 Pizza will be provided!
 New first-year, transfer, international, graduate and exchange students are all welcome!
 Student Center Multipurpose Rooms, 2nd floor.

 Wednesday, January 8

 •Breakfast is served at Java City and Cheel Main Street Café starting at 7:30 a.m. (cash, credit or declining balance accepted).